yugasun/vue-axios-plugin/README.md

 })
 ```

-use axios original method in `$axios`, by this, you can use all allowed http methods: get,post,delete,put...
+Use axios original method in `$axios`, by this, you can use all allowed http methods: get,post,delete,put...

 ```javascript
 this.$axios.get(url, data, options).then((response) => {